mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{<img src="first-9.jpg" maxWidth="400px" caption="The first nine TinyPilot orders I packed">}}

 Fortunately, initial customers loved their TinyPilots, so I finally exhaled.
 But every few weeks, something new would pop up and worry me for days.
-A shipment of critical parts got lost at the post office.
+The post office lost a shipment of critical parts.
 A positive review drove a surge of orders and exhausted my inventory.
-I messed up a customs form and expected to get thrown in export jail.
+I messed up a customs form and braced myself for imprisonment in export jail.

 Realistically, the pressure I feel is all self-imposed.
 If I'm out of stock for a few days, who cares?
 When my poor planning delays an order, I feel anxious about disappointing the customer, but nobody's ever complained.
 In fact, when I apologize that a shipment will be late, customers only ever reply to say they're impressed I took the time to let them know.